 Voice over IP (VoIP) allows you to make telephone calls through the internet

 - VoIP software converts telephone conversations into data which is sent across the internet.

-- You can call normal telephone numbers.
+- You can use a VOIP service to call normal telephone numbers.
 Many VoIP services allow you to receive calls too.

 - VoIP is generally cheaper than using a traditional landline.
 The biggest savings are with international calls.

-- You can use VoIP software like Skype with a webcam and microphone or headset to make calls from your PC, tablet or smartphone.
+- You can use VoIP software such as Skype with a webcam and microphone or headset to make calls from your PC, tablet or smartphone.